-From the first look, OPPO A5s may seem like its predecessor, OPPO A3s but you can spot subtle design changes by placing the two phones side by side.
-While the latter has borrowed some design elements from OPPO F7, the former feels similar to OPPO A7.
+From the first look, OPPO A5s may seem like its predecessor A3s, but you can spot subtle design changes by placing the two phones side by side.
+While the latter has borrowed some design elements from Oppo F7, the former feels similar to Oppo A7.

-The smartphone comes with a plastic body but the glossy shine and the design makes it look like a mid-range device.
-It has an aluminum body and fits perfectly in one’s hand due to the curvy sides.
+The smartphone comes with a plastic body, but the glossy shine and the design make it look like a mid-range device.
+It has an aluminum frame and fits perfectly in one’s hand due to the curvy sides.
 It is recommended that you keep it in a plastic case to prevent fingerprint smudges from ruining the phone’s beauty.

-At the back, we get the standard placement of dual camera setup at the top left and a traditional fingerprint sensor in the middle, a feature which was not available in last year’s A3s.
+At the back, we get the standard placement of dual camera setup at the top left and a traditional fingerprint sensor in the middle, a feature that was not available in last year’s model.

 A golden ring surrounds the fingerprint sensor, and due to its slightly higher placement, we had to stretch our index fingers to unlock the smartphone.
 It may not be a problem for other users as it solely depends upon how you hold your device.

-On the right side of the smartphone, you get a power button while there are volume rocker and SIM tray with dedicated microSD slot on the left.
+On the right side of the smartphone, you get a power button while there are the volume rocker and SIM tray with a dedicated microSD slot on the left.